MoudnibAnas/rag_notebook/OLLAMA_SETUP.md

 3. You have internet access for the initial download

 ### Slow Response
-Debate generation may take 1-2 minutes with local LLMs.
-This is normal for complex document analysis.
+Debate generation typically takes 15-30 seconds with optimized local LLMs.
+Response time depends on document complexity and system resources.

 ### Memory Issues
 If you get memory errors, try: